Cephyr S3: S3-compatible object storage¶

-Cephyr S3 is an S3-compatible object store is backed by Ceph Objcet Gateway (RGW).
-You can find open rounds to access resource at SUPR.
+Cephyr S3 is an S3-compatible object store that is backed by Ceph Object Gateway (RGW).
+You can find open rounds to apply for a project in SUPR.

 Experimental